1938 Auckland Rugby League season: Eastern Suburbs Tour

 In September/October the NSWRFL runner up Eastern Suburbs side toured Auckland.
 They played four matches against Marist Old Boys, Manukau, Richmond Rovers, and South Auckland.
 Their only loss was in the match against Richmond who had accumulated a remarkable record against touring Australian club teams.

 Marist v Eastern Suburbs

-J. Woods for Marist broke his leg in the second half.
+Joseph (Joe) Charles Woods for Marist broke his leg in the second half.
+He was aged 28 and was taken to Auckland Hospital.
 Marist was captained by Reginald Haslam.
+Among the 6 try scorers for Eastern Suburbs, 5 were Australian internationals.

 Manukau v Eastern Suburbs

-Jack Hemi was unavailable for Manukau due to illness while they lost Jack Brodrick to a shoulder injury during the first half.
+Jack Hemi was unavailable for Manukau due to illness while they lost Jack Brodrick to a shoulder injury during the first half who was replaced by T Ratu.